The Cost-Effective Way to Lower Cloud Spend

-Most articles offering advice about how to lower cloud spend generally come up with the same solutions – switch off unnecessary instances, resize overprovisioned resources and use more appropriate types, regions, or pricing plans.
-The advice is sound, but it has its flaws.
+Many articles offering advice about how to lower cloud spend generally come up with the same solutions – switch off unnecessary instances, resize overprovisioned resources, delete unattached storage volumes, and select more appropriate regions and pricing plans.
+The advice is sound, but the actual work involved can be considerable.

 How to Cost-Effectively Lower Cloud Spend